Who are we?

 Most vaccine antigens are based on a single pathogen component, such as the spike protein of the COVID SARS-CoV-2 coronavirus, which limits their effectiveness and ability to cope with new variants.

-Baseimmune’s deep learning algorithm integrates genomic, epidemiological, immunological, clinical and evolutionary data together to create entirely new synthetic antigens drawn from the entire pathogen, rather than a single protein.
-The antigen design can then be fed into any vaccine technology platform, including mRNA, DNA and viral vectors, for subsequent lab testing and clinical trials, hugely accelerating the vaccine design process from years to months.
+Baseimmune’s deep learning algorithm integrates genomic, epidemiological, immunological, clinical and evolutionary data together to create artificial antigens drawn from the entire pathogen’s genome, rather than a single protein.
+The antigen design can then be formulated into any vaccine technology platform, including mRNA, DNA, VLPs, and viral vectors accelerating the vaccine design process.

 Who is behind Baseimmune?